Looking for the best WordPress slider plugin for your site?

 Which WordPress Slider Plugin Should You Use?

-Ok, so which one of these sliders should you actually use?
+Ok, so which one of these WordPress slider plugins should you actually use?

 Well, let’s break it down into a few different scenarios.

-First off, let's keep things free.
-If you're specifically looking for a free slider plugin, then I think your two best options are Smart Slider 3 or MetaSlider.
-Smart Slider 3 will give you a little more functionality and the visual drag-and-drop slide builder, while MetaSlider's interface is a bit simpler.
+First off, let’s keep things free.
+If you’re specifically looking for a free slider plugin, then I think your two best options are Smart Slider 3 and MetaSlider.
+Smart Slider 3 will give you a little more functionality and a visual drag-and-drop slide builder, while MetaSlider‘s interface is a bit simpler.

 If you need more functionality and are willing to spring for a premium WordPress slider plugin, things get a bit trickier.